jeremy-miller/life-python/README.md

 # Life (in Python)
 Python implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
-This implementation uses a Docker image to isolate the execution environment.
+This implementation uses a Docker container to isolate the execution environment.
 The Docker Python [base image](https://hub.docker.com/_/python/) used will automatically copy over the pip file and install dependencies, as well as copy over the source code to ```/usr/src/app```.

 ## Usage